Mission of the Center

 - reviewing and understanding prompts,

-- strategically organizing essays,
+- strategically organizing essays or oral presentations,

 - documenting and integrating relevant evidence,